 - u.
 Prior Authorization staff to authorize health care 24 hours per day, seven days per week.
 This staff shall include but is not limited to Arizona-licensed nurses, physicians and/or physician's assistant. - v.
-Concurrent Review staff who is located in Arizona and who conduct inpatient concurrent review.
+Concurrent Review staff who are located in Arizona and who conduct inpatient concurrent review.
 This staff shall consist of Arizona-licensed nurses, physicians, and/or physician's assistant. - w.
 Member Services staff to enable members to receive prompt resolution of their inquiries/problems. - x.
-Provider Services staff who is located in Arizona and who enable providers to receive prompt responses and assistance (See Section D, Paragraph 29, Network Management). - y.
+Provider Services staff who are located in Arizona and who enable providers to receive prompt responses and assistance.
+See Section D, Paragraph 29, Network Management.

+- y.
 Claims Processing staff to ensure the timely and accurate processing of original claims, resubmissions and overall adjudication of claims. - z.
 Encounter Processing staff to ensure the timely and accurate processing and submission to AHCCCS of encounter data and reports. - aa.
-Case Management staff who is located in Arizona and who provide care coordination for members with special health care needs. - bb.
-IS Staff to ensure timely and accurate information system management to meet system and data exchange requirements.
+Case Management staff who are located in Arizona and who provide care coordination for members with special health care needs. - bb.
+IS Staff to ensure timely and accurate information system management to meet system and data exchange requirements. - cc.
+Quality Management staff who are located in Arizona and who ensure timely, comprehensive quality of care investigative processes including but not limited to onsite quality investigations.

-The Contractor must submit the following items as specified in Attachment F3, Contractor Chart of Deliverables, and when there is a change in staffing or organizational function:
+The Contractor must submit the following items as specified in Attachment F3, Contractor Chart of Deliverables, and when there is a change in staffing or organizational functions:

 - 1. An organization chart complete with the Key Staff positions.
 The chart must include the person's name, title, location, and portion of time allocated to each Medicaid contract and other lines of business. - 2.
 A functional organization chart of the key program areas, responsibilities and reporting lines. - 3.
-A listing of key staff positions including the person's name, title, telephone number, and email address. - 4.
-A listing of all Key Staff functions and their locations; and a list of any functions that have moved outside of the State of Arizona in the past contract year.
+A listing of all Key Staff to include the following: - a.
+Individual's name, - b.
+Individual's title, - c.
+Individual's telephone number, - d.
+Individual's email address, - e.
+Individual's location(s), - f.
+Confirmation of applicable Key Staff functions being filled by individuals which are in good standing, and - g.
+A list of all Key Staff functions and their locations; and a list of any functions that have moved outside of the State of Arizona in the past contract year.